dominiek/deep-base/README.md

 ### TODO

-- Use newly released nvidia-docker
+- Provide documentation for using `nvidia-docker` runtime
-- Create the MNIST example that can be run easily
+- Add the MNIST example that can be run easily
 - Create a benchmark utility that shows performance of frameworks in running instance
 - Use OpenBlas for frameworks that support it
 - Reduce container size footprint of image